MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Metric-definitions.md

 # required metadata

 title: Workplace Analytics metric definitions
-description: This article describes the metrics for queries that are available in Workplace Analytics, including: Person, Meeting, Group-to-group, and Person-to-group metrics.
+description: This article describes the metrics for queries that are available in Workplace Analytics, including Person, Meeting, Group-to-group, and Person-to-group metrics.
 author: v-midehm
 ms.author: paul9955
 ms.date: 06/13/2018